Prior-Lab-Durham-University/carbonara/README.md

 - you want to analyse the diversity of good solutions;
 - you do not yet know what SAXS score is realistically achievable.

-This is the recommended mode for final production searches.
+This is the recommended mode for final production searches and for generating multiple candidate seeds for MD.

 ### 2. Stop-on-good-fit screening